Get,

 Exercises to Improve Your Lung Health

-Though a person unable to control the amount of oxygen their lung can hold, lung exercises provide ways to help your lungs become more efficientat managing airflow and oxygen levels.
-Here are some basic exercises to improve your lung health along with its functional capacity.
+Though a person is unable to control the amount of oxygen their lung can hold, lung exercises provide ways to help your lungs become more efficient at managing airflow and oxygen levels.
+Here’s how these can benefit your lungs2,3

 1. Pursed-lip Breathing

-• Sit straight – good posture promotes healthy lung movements.
+• Sit straight; good posture promotes healthy lung movements.

 • Inhale slowly throws your nostrils.

-• Purse your lips – as if you are pouting.
+• Purse your lips as if you are pouting.

 • Breathe out as slowly as possible through pursed lips.